Rachapon23/Embedded-System/README.md

 # Embedded-System
-All Report only avaliable in Thai langage <p>
+All Report only avaliable in Thai languge <p>
 There are currently no plans to translate into English

 ## Module 1